CAMP IMPROV UTOPIA Yosemite

 Craig Cackowski is an improvisor and teacher based in Los Angeles.
 He has been involved with the iO and iO West theaters since 1992, and is the three-time winner of the Del Close Award as Teacher of the Year at iO West.
 He has played numerous festivals, including the Chicago Improv Festival and the Del Close Marathon, with his long-running three-man troupe Dasariski (with Bob Dassie and Rich Talarico).
 Around LA, he may be seen in such other shows as Quartet, The Armando Show and The Better Half (with Raising Hope’s Lucas Neff).

-The Family, and under the direction of Del Close himself.
+The Deconstruction was created by The Family and under the direction of Del Close himself.
 The Deconstruction is the single most important long form ever created as it contains every single possible permutation of scene approach and thematic development.
 An understanding of The Deconstruction is essential for the artistic, intellectual and technical development of an improviser.
 Quite simply, an improviser’s understanding of the “work” will never be the same after being exposed to “Decon”; whether you perform short form, improvised Shakespeare or are merely a writer looking to improve your understanding of character and structure, learning these skills will radically improve your understanding of improvisation and raise your level of play.

 If the Harold is algebra, The Deconstruction is calculus.
 Once you learn calculus, everything else seems like simple math.